mahmutovichana/OOAD-G5-Tech-Trifecta/README.md

 ## Conclusion

-The Smart Caf� is a convenient and easy-to-use application that makes ordering drinks in a cafe a breeze.
+The Smart Café is a convenient and easy-to-use application that makes ordering drinks in a cafe a breeze.
 The application is designed with the customer in mind, allowing for quick and easy modifications and cancellations of orders.
 We are excited to bring this innovative technology to cafes around the world.

 ## Team Members